soemre/draggable_menu/README.md

 )
 ```

 After that, you will probably want to push the Draggable Menu to the screen.
-To do that, use `Navigator`'s methods (like `push`) or the Draggable Menu's `open` or `openReplacement` methods.
+To do that, use `Navigator`'s methods (e.g. `push`) or the Draggable Menu's `open` or `openReplacement` methods.
 They are the same with just a little difference.
-The `openReplacement` method replaces the previous root (like `Navigator.pushReplacement`).
+The `openReplacement` method replaces the previous root (e.g. `Navigator.pushReplacement`).

 ```dart
 DraggableMenu.open(